bodowd/duckdb_rdkit/README.md

 - `mol_from_smiles(SMILES)`: returns a molecule for a SMILES string.
 Returns NULL if mol cannot be made from SMILES
 - `mol_to_smiles(mol)`: returns the SMILES string for a RDKit molecule
+- `mol_to_rdkit_mol(mol)`: returns the binary RDKit molecule in hexadecimal representation
+  - duckdb_rdkit has its own binary representation of molecules, which differs from RDKit’s format.
+    Use this function to extract a molecule from duckdb_rdkit and convert it into a format compatible with RDKit.
+The returned value can be passed to RDKit's `Chem.Mol` function for further processing in Python.

 ### Molecule descriptors